literalprass/hadircak/README.md

 ## IMPORTANT!

-You're currently on backup table which created on 2024-02-20, this branch currently backuping whole project + CRUD as well as any other feature created on 2020-02=20
+You're currently on pending branch where all of update(s) will reviewed first here

 ## About Hadircak!